lambduli/reading/README.md

 # reading

-The stuff I read.

-## Paper and Book Reports
 This is a collection of my (sometimes noticeably WIP) reports from reading papers and books.
 The reports always share a common structure and sometimes contain my comments, thoughts, and questions.